Sarah M. Buel, JD, Director Emerita

 Candace received her Bachelors degree from the University of Houston and her law degree from Southern Methodist University School of Law in Dallas.

 |The Honorable Marshall B. Murray, JD

 A longtime worker in the Battered Womens Movement, Toby Myers helped to found the first shelter in Houston, Texas.
 She was one of the original organizers of the Texas Council on Family Violence, the first board chair, and served 20 years on the Board.
-A founding member of the National Center on Domestic and Sexual Violence, Toby is the Board Vice-Chair.
+A founding member of the National Center on Domestic and Sexual Violence, Toby is the Board Vice-President.

 She was on the Jewish Advisory Committee of the

 Center for the Prevention of Sexual and Domestic Violence) in Seattle, WA.
 Serving on the Steering Committee of the National Coalition Against Domestic Violence and chairing the Family Violence Advisory Committee for the Texas Department of Human Services, Toby was one of 150 appointees by then Surgeon General C. Everett Koop to his policy making group on Violence and Public Health.
 Formerly on the editorial boards of Violence Against Women and Religion and Abuse, she also served on VAWnet's Applied Research Advisory Group.